 - Strain or ladle and serve your homemade Mulled Wine steaming hot with your desired garnishes (e.g., fruit, peel).

-*You do not need a good bottle of red for this drink!
+*You do not need to use an expensive bottle of red for this drink.

 **Depending on the wine you use, you might want to increase or decrease the amount of sugar.
 Also, feel free to substitute with sweetener of choice (e.g. honey, maple syrup etc.) but keep in mind that the flavour might change a little bit.

 Quick Tip: If you prefer a kid-friendly version, simply substitute the bottle of wine with grape juice.
-Skip (or at least reduce) the sugar as you won't need it.
+PLEASE skip (or at least reduce) the sugar as you won't need it.